 Negotiating the Definitive Agreement was an ongoing process of figuring out how to balance what the business people wanted on both sides with what the lawyers deemed important.

 As part of this, we jointly built out a large business and financial model and associated roadmap items that would be drivers for determining and measuring the earn out.

 The due diligence and Definitive Agreement should have taken four weeks.
 We committed to a six-week quiet period to give everyone the necessary time for completion.
 When the deal wasn’t going to be finished in six weeks, Cogswell asked us to extend the exclusivity and we agreed to extend it by a week.
 Then another week.
 By the third request for an extension, we requested specific milestones to go with extensions and Cogswell agreed.
 (Realistically, it’s in everyone’s interest to get the deal finished so both companies can start executing against the plan.)
-Our advisors said, “wow—that’s a really long time for a company as simple and clean as yours.”
-But things kept moving forward, slowly; becoming seven, eight, nine, eleven, twelve weeks.
+Our advisors said, “Wow—that’s a really long time for a company as simple and clean as yours.”
+But things kept moving forward, slowly; becoming seven, eight, nine, 11, 12 weeks.

 We were getting close.
 Very close.
 The definitive was nearly done.
 The various exhibits were almost all final.
 We had agreed that Backblaze would become an independent unit within the company so that we could keep the team together and execute at full speed.
 We agreed on the titles and compensation packages for each person.
 We looked at the office space we would be moving into.
 Even healthcare and benefits were being set up for the team.